criipto/docs-old/authentication/aspnetcore.md

 To enable authentication in your ASP.NET Core application, use the OpenID Connect (OIDC) middleware.
 Go to the `ConfigureServices` method of your `Startup` class.
 To add the authentication services, call the `AddAuthentication` method.
 To enable cookie authentication, call the `AddCookie` method.

 Next, configure the OIDC authentication handler.
 Add a call to `AddOpenIdConnect`.
 Configure the necessary parameters, such as `ClientId`, `ClientSecret`, `ResponseType`, and not least the `Authority`.
-The latter is used by the middelvare to get the metadata describing the relevant endpoints, the signing keys etc.
+The latter is used by the middleware to get the metadata describing the relevant endpoints, the signing keys etc.

 The OIDC middleware requests both the `openid` and `profile` scopes by default, but note that Criipto Verify by nature returns only the information derived from the underlying e-ID service.
 Changing the scopes does not affect the amount and nature of information delivered from the user information endpoint.